Senate Bill No. 71

 (2) The minimum aggregate hours required by grade are:

 (b) 720 hours for grades 1 through 3; and

 (c) 1,080 hours for grades 4 through 12.

 (3) To calculate the number of school days of pupil instruction, a school district shall:

 (a) determine the aggregate hours of pupil instruction by grade level;

 (b) divide the aggregate hours of pupil instruction for each grade level by the minimum hours a day for that grade level provided in 20-1-302; and

 (c) round the result down to the nearest whole number.

-(4) For any elementary or high school district that fails to provide for at least 180 school days of pupil instruction and the minimum aggregate hours, as defined in subsection (2), the superintendent of public instruction shall reduce the county equalization as defined in 20-9-334 and the state equalization as defined in 20-9-343 for the district for that school year by 1/90th for each school day less than 180 school days as calculated in subsection (3)."
+(4) For any elementary or high school district that fails to provide for at least 180 school days of pupil instruction or the minimum aggregate hours as defined in subsection (2), the superintendent of public instruction shall reduce the county equalization, as defined in 20-9-334, and the state equalization, as defined in 20-9-343, for the district for that school year by 1/90th for each school day less than 180 school days or a corresponding amount based on minimum aggregate hours."

 Section 2.
 Section 20-1-302, MCA, is amended to read: